Math Goodies

 3. Check your answers to the problems by Frank Virzi (at bottom of page).

-4. List 3 things you already do in your everyday life to help stop global warming.
+4. List three things you already do in your everyday life to help stop global warming.

-5. List 5 new things you could be doing to help stop global warming.
+5. List five new things you could be doing to help stop global warming.

-6. List 3 things that are being done at your school to help stop global warming.
+6. List three things that are being done at your school to help stop global warming.

-7. List 5 new things that could be done at your school to help stop global warming.
+7. List five new things that could be done at your school to help stop global warming.

 Congratulations!
 You learned about the issues of climate change and global warming through online explorations.
 You also learned how climate change and global warming are monitored.
-Most importantly, you learned how humans impact on global warming, and things you can do to stop it.
+Most importantly, you learned how humans affect global warming, and things you can do to stop it.